SpCO is a breakthrough measurement that noninvasively and continuously measures carboxyhemoglobin saturation in the blood.

-- > Exposure to carbon monoxide (CO) is the leading cause of death by poisoning in industrialized countries.1
+- > Carbon monoxide (CO) poisoning is the most common cause of poisoning in industrialized countries.

-- > CO poisoning is often misdiagnosed because symptoms are similar to the flu.2
+- > CO poisoning is often misdiagnosed because its symptoms are similar to the flu, and moderate poisoning is possible with no symptoms at all.

 "Carboxyhemoglobin measurements performed noninvasively in the Emergency Department with Masimo Pulse CO-Oximetry should lead to enhanced diagnosis of CO poisoning, increased referral for appropriate treatment, and a resultant reduction in morbidity from the disease."